Root access to a dedicated server allows for administrative-level changes to the dedicated server.

 #1.
 What Is the Point of Dedicated Servers?

-Dedicated servers are physical servers used for the hosting purposes of one client.
+Dedicated servers are physical servers used for the hosting purposes of only one client.
 They offer the highest level of performance, flexibility, and control you can get with a hosting solution.

 Dedicated servers are usually used for hosting high-traffic web services, SaaS apps, customer portals, gaming, and other use cases where performance is crucial.